 A Bird’s-Eye View of Kent County, Maryland

-A patchwork of green, yellow and brown cover a landscape surrounded by large swaths of silvery-blue glinting like a mirror for the sun; ribbons of jade and teal weave through clusters of lush green groves; and quaint towns where life is easy and offer fountains and flower gardens by which to rest.
+A patchwork of green, yellow and brown covers a landscape surrounded by large swaths of silvery-blue glinting like a mirror for the sun; ribbons of jade and teal weave through clusters of lush green groves; and quaint towns where life is easy and offer fountains and flower gardens by which to rest.
 This is Kent County, Maryland, from a bird’s-eye view.
 With a landscape this inviting, it’s no wonder the area is a haven for birds, waterfowl and butterflies.

 As of spring 2019, the Maryland Ornithological Society listed 453 species of birds in Maryland (310 in Kent County alone) with another 20 listed as subspecies or species of questionable or exotic origin.
 That’s nearly half of the 1,107 species reported to exist within the U.S. So, whether it’s the migratory season or the months in between, there’s lots of quacking, honking and singing going on.